cortext/GeoNames/README.md

 ## Added variables
 The SQL scripts will add one column (and an index) to the raw GeoNames data model: fclasscode, to make you able to directly link the three cities tables and the allcountries table with the fclasscode table, without having to concatenat fclass and fclass.
 In other words to find easily feature classes labels for these tables.

-In the `allcountries` with all GeoNames Id, some feature codes are missing (in the featurecodes classification) or are not enough detailed (information is available only at the class level).
+In the `allcountries` table with all GeoNames Id, some feature codes are missing (in the featurecodes classification) or are not enough detailed (information is available only at the class level).
 ```sql
 SELECT
     a.fclasscode, COUNT(a.geonameid) AS NbGeoNamesId, b.name